 Dental Effluent Discharge Program

 The U.S Environmental Protection Agency (EPA) has enacted pretreatment standards to reduce discharges of mercury from dental offices into publicly owned treatment works (“POTWs”).
 This rule, 40 Code of Federal Register Part 441, which took effect on July 14, 2017, states that all dental offices must submit a One-Time Compliance Report to the Control Authority, i.e., the City of St. Petersburg.
+The One-Time Compliance Report can be found below.
 The rule also requires dental offices that place and/or remove amalgam to install an amalgam separator, to implement two Best Management Practices (BMP’s), and to conduct on-going operation and maintenance of the amalgam separator, and maintain associated documentation and records.